Who do we serve?

 At your discretion, you may provide your email or phone number to the patron and encourage them to contact you for follow-up.

-When exiting the Chat Monitor, it is vitally important to correctly log out via the Log Out button.
+When exiting the Webclient, it is vitally important to correctly log out via the Log Out button.
 Failure to do so keeps you logged in and keeps AskAway open even if no one is there to staff it.

 This must be done even if a technical problem caused the chat monitor to freeze or your browser to shut down.
-In this case, log into QuestionPoint again, open the chat monitor, and click the Log Out button.
+In this case, log into the LibraryH3lp Webclient again and click the Log Out button.

 When you are starting your shift:

-Log in to QuestionPoint a few minutes before your shift begins to give yourself time to do the following:
+Log in to LibraryH3lp a few minutes before your shift begins to give yourself time to do the following:

 - Use Campfire to let the other librarians know you are starting your shift and to ask if they want to transfer any calls they are currently handling to you.